-If you're projecting from a computer and displaying an image that contains a lot of detail (such as the text of a letter), you may notice one or more vertical stripes or bands, or some of the characters may look heavy or blurred.
-You can increase the clarity by pressing the - Enter button on the control panel (or the Auto button on the remote control).
+If you're projecting from a computer and you notice vertical stripes or the image is flickering or noisy, you can increase the clarity by pressing the + button on the control panel (or the Auto button on the remote control).
 This resets the projector's tracking, sync, and position settings.

-If further adjustment is needed, you can correct the image manually using the Tracking and Sync buttons as described on page 72.
+If necessary, you can also correct the image manually using the Tracking and Sync buttons on the control panel.